rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-virtual-interfaces-servers-server-id-os-virtual-interfacesv2.rst

     GET /servers/{server_id}/os-virtual-interfacesv2

-Retrieves list of the virtual interfaces configured for a server instance.

-This operation lists the virtual interfaces configured for a server instance.
+This operation retrieves a lists the virtual interfaces configured for a server instance.